Ashishkr24/Excel-Protfolio-project/README.md

-D. Charts and Plots: This is one of the most important part of analysis to visualize the data.
+D. Charts and Plots: This is one of the most important part of analysis to

+Result:
+Learnt EXCEL new terms and methods and many of the new functions.
+Getting proper insights from the problem statement solving real-world problems
+All the concepts have helped me get a a deep insight into the problem statement.
+This project has helped me to gain confidence in analyzing a problem and eventually to learn the practical use of the concepts taught in the training. visualize the data.

 E. Charts: Use different charts and